Best Fitbit: We help you choose the right one for your lifestyle

 Best Fitbit for smartwatch fans

 It also has similar smartwatch-like features.
-In addition to notifications for calls, texts, and calendar alerts on your phone, the Versa packs in a color display, the ability to store and play 300+ songs from the device, Pandora support, and access to a full app store.
+In addition to notifications for calls, texts, and calendar alerts on your phone, the Versa 2 packs in a bright OLED color display, the ability to store and play 300+ songs from the device, Spotify and Pandora support, and access to a full app store.
 If you buy the special-edition model for an additional $30, you also get support for contactless payments via Fitbit Pay.

-What makes the Versa a stronger option over the Ionic is its size and price.
-The Versa is smaller, weighs less, and costs a hundred dollars less than its sibling, and it still provides four days of battery life.
-You can save even more cash if you go with the new, cheaper Lite version that drops a few of the features aimed at hardcore athletes.
+What makes the Versa 2 a stronger option over the Ionic is its size and price.
+It's smaller, weighs less, and costs a hundred dollars less than its sibling, and it still provides four days of battery life.
+You can save even more cash if you go with the Versa Lite version that drops a few of the features aimed at hardcore athletes.
 Overall, if your smartwatch needs are fairly light, this tracker is a solid, affordable alternative to a more expensive Apple Watch or Android Wear device.

 All our Fitbit reviews